dearson33/dearson33/README.md

 ## I'm a Devops at Scrappingpenguins

-- 👨‍💻 I’m currently working on Pipelines for scrapping apps
+- 👨‍💻 I’m currently working on Pipelines for scrapping apps.
-- 📚 Learning everything about DevOps and Cloud 😅
+- 📚 Learning everything about DevOps and Cloud.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

 ---